-The Finnish-Norwegian Cultural Institute was established in 1997, having as its aim the strengthening of contact between Finland and Norway in the cultural and community fields and to increase knowledge about Finland in Norway and vice versa.
+The Finnish-Norwegian Cultural Institute was established in 1997.
+The institute aims to strengthen the contacts between Finland and Norway in the fields of culture and social life and to increase knowledge of Finland in Norway and vice versa.

 The Cultural Institute is a centre for information and contact, and responds to enquiries and other matters from the general public.
-The Cultural Institute carries out extensive external activities in co-operation with Norwegian institutions, with a varied programme consisting of exhibitions, concerts, personal appearances by writers, seminars and lectures.
+The Cultural Institute carries out extensive external activities in co-operation with Norwegian institutions, with a varied programme consisting of exhibitions, concerts, seminars and lectures.

-The Cultural Institute is located at a central address in Oslo, but the whole of Norway is encompassed by our sphere of activities.
+The Cultural Institute is located at a central address in Oslo, but the Institutes activities pursues to cover the whole of Norway.

-The Finnish-Norwegian Cultural Institute works in close co-operation with other institutions promoting contact between our two countries and people.
+The Finnish-Norwegian Cultural Institute works in close co-operation with other institutions promoting contact between Finland and Norway.

 Finland has a network of 17 cultural and academic institutes worldwide.